pwellner/aranet4-consistency-test/README.md

 ## Conclusion

-We expect roughly 95% of our Aranet4 measurements to be accurate within +/- 22 ppm
+We expect roughly 95% of Aranet4 measurements to be consistent between each other within +/- 22 ppm

 ## Feedback please!